 More Info About My Practice

 While I work with a number of presenting issues, my areas of clinical focus are trauma (which can include physical, emotional, sexual abuse, witnessing accidents, surviving violent crime or witnessing violent crime, natural disasters, etc.); Substance Use Disorders and Attachment-related issues.
-I offer both in-office therapy and also offer equine-assisted therapy at a ranch in Franklin.
+I offer both in-person equine-assisted therapy at a ranch in Franklin and also offer Telehealth as an option.
 For individuals who have experienced trauma, I have found that being outside, in the presence of horses, can help to regulate the nervous system and make it easier to stay in the present moment.
 The violating nature of trauma can cause us to feel detached from our bodies, find others as untrustworthy and feel that the original danger isn't over.
 I am skilled at incorporating treatment modalities that can decrease current distress and allow individuals to process traumatic incidents or experiences.

 My Role as a Therapist